dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-get.md

 ### Motoko: Step by step

-To create a new project directory for testing access control and switching user identities:
+To create a new project:

-- #### Step 1:  Open a terminal shell on your local computer, if you don’t already have one open.

-- #### Step 2:  Change to the folder you are using for your Internet Computer blockchain projects, if you are using one.

-- #### Step 3:  Create a new project by running the following command:
+- #### Step 1:  Create a new project by running the following command:

 ```bash
 dfx new hello_http